Linux on Chromebooks

 It is possible to boot into a 3.1 USB stick with persistent data saved between sessions.
 There are plenty of cheap options out there for ultra portable USBs that you'll hardly notice due to their low-profiles.
 Even better, if you have a chromebook with USB C ports.
 The main limiter on your system will often be read/write speed, as you are funnelling all of your data through a USB device opposed to internal storage.
 Be careful to choose the port on your device with the best speed, you will be glad you did later on.

 If you boot this way, you won't have to run or use crouton, or even boot into ChromeOS (CrOS).
 You'll need to enable developer mode, and press

-CTRL+L when rebooting the chromebook and the warning for 'OS Detection' being disabled.
-This is ok, and a needed result of turning on developer mode.
+CTRL+L when rebooting the chromebook and the warning is displayed for 'OS Detection' being disabled.
 To boot into CrOS instead, press

 CTRL+D. If you press nothing, a loud BEEP will happen and it will boot into CrOS.